razeen11/virtual-assistant/README.md

-# virtual-assistant
+<h2 align="center">SERA - Smart and Eminent Robust Assistant</h2>
-A simple virtual assistant which acts for basic commands programmed in python
+SERA is a simple virtual assistant developed using python.
+It reacts and replies to basic voice commands like "open [file_name]" and so on.